NodePing/PUSH_Clients/POSIX/NodePingPUSHClient/README.md

 Modify the 'NodePingPUSH.sh' file and edit the pathtomoduleconfig on line 4 to be the absolute path of the moduleconfig file.

 Modify the 'NodePingPUSH.sh' file and edit the logfilepath on line 5 to be the absolute path that you want the logfile at.

+Modify the 'NodePingPUSH.sh' file and edit the retries on line 8 to set the number of times you want the client to retry connecting if the client is unable to connect the first time.

+Modify the 'NodePingPUSH.sh' file and edit the timeout on line 9 to determine how many seconds you want to timeout the connection if the server cannot be reached.

 ## Usage